JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/lattice.md

 The `single_boundary` argument is useful if you want to, for example, have a boundary condition for the entire boundary or for each side of the boundary separately.

-An example of the single boundary case is below.
+An example of the four boundary case is below.

 ```julia
 a, b, c, d = 2.0, 10.0, -5.0, 7.5